 Objectives At the completion of the 8-week program, participants will be able to: 1.
 Engage in social interaction with other group participants.
 This will be achieved through weekly participation in the group with other participants.
 This will be measured through the administration of the Evaluation of Social Interaction [ESI] (Fisher & Griswold, 2010) to be conducted at baseline and at the conclusion of the 8 week period.
 2. Socially interact with peers to form friendships (quality of life - QOL components).
 This will be measured through the administration of the Evaluation of Social Interaction [ESI] (Fisher & Griswold, 2010) to be conducted at baseline and at the conclusion of the 8 week period.

 Participants: The program is designed for individuals aged 18 to 45 years old who have been diagnosed with a mild to moderate intellectual disability, mental health and/or ASD.
 To participate in each program session, independent mobilisation will also be a requirement.

 The program is underpinned by Bandura’s social cognitive theory (Bandura, 2011).
 Social cognitive theory (SCT), describes human behaviour as a dynamic reciprocal model where the three factors of personal, environmental influences, and behaviour constantly interact.
 Participants thus learn through their own experiences of the program, but also by observing the actions and experiences of the other group members (Luszczynska & Schwarzer, 2005).
 The core concepts of goal setting and self-monitoring are useful components of SCT and are readily applied and are congruent with occupational therapy practice, intersecting with the underpinning application of the KAWA model and assists participating clients in the program to be able to achieve the goals they have set out to achieve.
 The key construct of the SCT approach uses reciprocal determinism, allowing the client to be their own agent for change or a responder to change.
 Changes in the environment, group members and their interactions will both reinforce and can be used to promote healthier behaviour (Bandura, 1989).

-All session begin and end with wilderness mindfulness activity/exercise
+All sessions begin and end with wilderness mindfulness activity/exercise

 Example of Sessions